martina328/martina328/README.md

 🌟 Pronouns: She/Her <br>
 🌟 Born and raised in Japan <br>
-🌟 Studied abroad in South Korea for a semester in 2023<br>
+🌟 Studied abroad in South Korea, in Germany and in the US<br>